LineageOS/www/_engineering/HowTo-SELinux.md

 ### Labeling an initiator (Android App)
 The blueprint is: `user=user_of_app seinfo=info name=name_of_app domain=scontext_to_assign type=type_of_file`

+For the examples we'll take into consideration the Android App _IWlanService.apk_ with package name _vendor.qti.iwlan_ This application is commonly known as the _qtidataservices_ app within the QCOM stack, and that's also seen in the SELinux rules.

+An example rule to label qtidataservices using the fully fledged package name would be something like: `user=radio seinfo=platform name=vendor.qti.iwlan domain=qtidataservices_app type=radio_data_file`

+If the App has the entry `android:process="name"` in the `<application>` definition inside AndroidManifest.xml you can directly use the `name` as app_name

-An example rule to label qtidataservices app would be something like: `user=radio seinfo=platform name=.qtidataservices domain=qtidataservices_app type=radio_data_file`
+An example rule to label qtidataservices app using the `process` tag would be something like: `user=radio seinfo=platform name=.qtidataservices domain=qtidataservices_app type=radio_data_file`

 All labels for applications go into a single file named *seapp_contexts* formatted as the partition requires.
 For example, please check [platform/system/sepolicy/private/seapp_contexts](https://android.googlesource.com/platform/system/sepolicy/+/refs/heads/master/private/seapp_contexts).